What is RFID?

 - Retail Inventory Tracking

 - Pipe and Spool Tracking

 - Library Materials Tracking

 - Marketing Campaigns

 - Real-Time Location Systems

-While each system will vary in terms of device types and complexity, every RFID system contains at least the following four components:
+While each system will vary in terms of device types and complexity, traditional (fixed) RFID systems contain at least the following four components:

-The simplest system can be comprised of a mobile handheld RFID reader (with an integrated antenna) and RFID tags, while more complex systems are designed using multi-port readers, GPIO boxes, additional functionality devices (e.g. stack lights), multiple antennas and cables, RFID tags, and a complete software setup.
+A mobile handheld RFID reader (with an integrated antenna) and RFID tags make up the simplest RFID system, while more complex systems are designed using multi-port readers, antenna hubs (https://www.atlasrfidstore.com/rfid-insider/antenna-multiplexers-save-thousands-of-dollars/), GPIO boxes, additional functionality devices (e.g. stack lights), multiple antennas and cables, RFID tags, and a complete software setup.

 An RFID tag in its most simplistic form, is comprised of two parts – an antenna for transmitting and receiving signals, and an RFID chip (or integrated circuit, IC) which stores the tag’s ID and other information.
 RFID tags are affixed to items in order to track them using an RFID reader and antenna.

 RFID tags transmit data about an item through radio waves to the antenna/reader combination.
 RFID tags typically do not have a battery (unless specified as Active or BAP tags); instead, they receive energy from the radio waves generated by the reader.
 When the tag receives the transmission from the reader/antenna, the energy runs through the internal antenna to the tag’s chip.
 The energy activates the chip, which modulates the energy with the desired information, and then transmits a signal back toward the antenna/reader.